xsonali/terraform-hubspoke/README.md

 Deployment Steps
 -------------------

-> It requires step-by-step setup of the development environment — not difficult, but it does require patience and practive.
+> It requires step-by-step setup of the development environment — not difficult, but it does require patience and practice.

 1. Clone the Repository